 What is collaborative brainstorming?

-Collaborative brainstorming is a group-based ideation process where team members work together to generate ideas, solve problems, and explore creative solutions through open discussion and shared thinking.
-It is also known as crowdstorming.
+Collaborative brainstorming (also known as crowdstorming) is a group ideation process where team members work together to generate ideas, solve problems, and explore creative solutions through open discussion and shared thinking.

-It is built on the original concept of “brainstorming” introduced by Alex Osborn, an advertising executive and co-founder of BBDO, in the 1940s.
+The original concept of “brainstorming” was introduced by Alex Osborn, an advertising executive and co-founder of BBDO, in the 1940s.
 Osborn developed brainstorming as a structured method to improve creative idea generation by encouraging open, judgment-free participation.

 Unlike traditional brainstorming methods, which involve thinking in isolation, collaborative thinking builds on the idea that “two heads are better than one.”
 This strategy enables individuals to resolve problems, find effective solutions, and plan for efficient execution.